 Lifting, Carrying, and Encumbrance

 Strength also dictates how much a creature can lift, drag, and carry.
-The amount of weight that you can handle is a multiple of your ability score in Strength, which is one of the very rare cases where your actual ability score is used instead of your modifier.
+The amount of weight that you can handle is a multiple of your ability score, which is one of the very rare cases where your actual ability score is used instead of your modifier.

 Creatures of Small and Medium size use the same rules for carrying capacity, lifting, etc. This means that a halfling with 10 Strength can lift 300 pounds despite weighing roughly 30 pounds.
 No, it doesn’t make any sense, but a lot of realism is traded away in favor of making the game playable.